 Massachusetts Legislature Begins Hearing Public Testimony on Equal Access Bill

-July 9, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 9, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today the Massachusetts legislature’s Joint Committee on the Judiciary began hearing public testimony on the Equal Access bill, which, if passed, would add gender identity and expression protections to the existing public accommodations section of the state’s nondiscrimination laws.
 Massachusetts law already provides gender identity and expression protections in education, employment, and housing.